 The best person to speak with first about developing your block can be a property specialist who helps people buy and sell local properties every single day.
 We know what’s selling and what tends to obtain the highest prices at any one time.
 We also know who lives in the area and what these people are searching for.

 Perhaps your property could easily be converted into a desirable equestrian property with two or three additions, and sell for a premium price.
 Maybe you own in an area where 5 acre properties are being snapped up, but larger blocks aren’t as popular.
-Perhaps people are currently only looking for river frontage blocks, and subdividing may not be the best option.
+Perhaps people are currently only looking for riverfront blocks, and subdividing may not be the best option.
 Making these decisions can be challenging, and it’s where your property specialist becomes worth every cent.
 We can help you to consider minimum lot sizes and zoning for the area, but also whether that extra investment is actually likely to pay off or not.
 It will also be important to speak with an accountant who specialises in property to highlight any tax implications of potential changes to your land.